harchs/open-exam/README.md

-OpenExam.org
+#OpenExam

-[OpenExam](www.openexam.org) is quiz software built on Ruby on Rails with a focus on student/ teacher collaboration.
+[OpenExam](http://www.openexam.org) is quiz software built on Ruby on Rails with a focus on student/ teacher collaboration.

 #Organization support
 OpenExam supports unique organizations with subdomain support.
 Each organization is given its own subdomain and is siloed off from other organizations.
 For example, test.openexam.org is a completely separate instance of the application from class1.openexam.org.